-1.9.1 Installation.
+1.9.1.
+Installation.

-The contractor shall acquire and install an Enterprise Physical Access Control System, E-PACS that complies with all relevant HSPD-12, NIST SP800-116 R1 requirements for card & cardholder authentication and standards for entry to Controlled, Limited and Exclusion designated areas as determined by Agency Senior Security Specialist and function as described in NIST SP800-116 R1.
+The contractor shall acquire and install an Enterprise Physical Access Control System (EPACS) that complies with all relevant HSPD-12 and NIST SP800-116 R1 requirements for card and cardholder authentication and standards for entry to Controlled, Limited, and Exclusion designated areas as determined by the Agency Senior Security Specialist and functions as described in NIST SP800-116 R1.
 The installation shall be completed one door at a time.
 No door shall be partially inoperable overnight.

 Security Areas Number of Authentication Factors Required

 Controlled 1

 Limited 2

+Francisco 2

 Exclusion 3